petkokp/m1-fpml/README.md

 # To prepare for the exam:
 - remember that you are allowed for 6 pages (3 sheets x2 sides = 6 pages) of your own personal (typically handwritten) notes.
-- annals of past exams (and sometimes corrections) are available on the gilab:2022 is relevant and has a correction.2021 is relevant but without correction.2020 is relevant, but less than the others, and there is no formal correction, but the papers of excellent students whom basically did everything correctly, are available.
+- annals of past exams (and sometimes corrections) are available on the gilab:2023 and 2022 are relevant and have a corrections.
+2021 is relevant but without correction.
+2020 is relevant, but less than the others, and there is no formal correction, but the papers of excellent students whom basically did everything correctly, are available.

 - if you feel lost with the maths, in one or several subjects:
     - The Bishop book is my main reference:https://www.microsoft.com/en-us/research/publication/pattern-recognition-machine-learning/  (free pdf !)